ChristophSeidel1234/Surface_Sound/README.md

 ## Run the App

 * Clone the following [GitHub repository](https://github.com/ChristophSeidel1234/Surface_Sound)
-* Open a terminal an go to your current working directory.
+* Open a terminal and go to your current working directory.
 * Now we recommend to build a virtual environment so that all used modules run conflict-free.
 Here is a way to do that with `venv`.
 This is a Python build in environment that does not require any additional installation and has the advantage that it only exists locally in this folder.
 For more information see  [venv](https://docs.python.org/3/library/venv.html#module-venv)
     * Create a new environment\
     `python -m venv .venv`